-Her career in education began as a special education teacher in the South Bronx.
+Her career in education began as a special education teacher in the South Bronx in the early 1990s.
 Later, she entered graduate school for political science.
-She earned her MA in political science from the University of Chicago and a Ph.D. in political science with a specialization in education policy from the Graduate Center of New York.
+She earned her MA in political science from the University of Chicago and a Ph.D. in political science with a specialization in education policy from the Graduate Center of New York in 2001.
+Her dissertation was on the politics of school vouchers.

-While in graduate school, she was an education policy researcher at the Howard Samuel State Management and Policy Center.
+While in graduate school, she worked as an education policy researcher for six years at the Howard Samuel State Management and Policy Center, where she conducted research on college retention, city administration reform, charter schools, and finance reform.
 As the Project Director of “Regimes and Reform: Rethinking Urban Education Reform,” she conducted a study of the politics of education in nine states through an analysis of charter school and finance reform.
 She led and trained a team of eight research assistants in qualitative methodology.
 Together, the team conducted hundreds of face-to-face and phone interviews with key participants in education reform.

-She taught political science at Hunter College, Teachers College at Columbia, and Ramapo College.
-Her classes included: Introduction to Political Science, Introduction to American Government, State and Local Government, Public Policy, the Politics of Education, Mass Media, and Political Theory.
+Between 2001 and 2009, she taught at Hunter College, Teachers College at Columbia, and Ramapo College.
+Her courses included Introduction to Political Science, Introduction to American Government, State and Local Government, Public Policy, the Politics of Education, Mass Media, and Political Theory.

 Through her experience in social media, she honed her craft as a public intellectual.
 She has discussed politics, education, and parenting as a blogger since 2003.
 She is able to translate academic research for a mainstream audience.